sanity-io/next-sanity/packages/next-sanity/README.md

 To support previewing draft content when Draft Mode is enabled, the `serverToken` passed to `defineLive` should be assigned the Viewer role, which has the ability to fetch content using the `previewDrafts` perspective.

-~~In the Vercel toolbar click on the Draft mode button to start seeing draf:~~ Click the Draft Mode button in the Vercel toolbar to enable draft content:
+Click the Draft Mode button in the Vercel toolbar to enable draft content:

 ![image](https://github.com/user-attachments/assets/5aa3ed30-929e-48f1-a16c-8246309ec099)